-On all properties 2.5 acres or larger, which have a greater likelihood of redevelopment under the Commercial Residential (CR) zones, provide a minimum of 35 percent green cover.
-For properties smaller than 2.5 acres, there is no minimum green cover requirement.
-However, it is still a good goal for the owners of these properties to strive for 35 percent green cover.
+The Plan recommends that all properties 2.5 acres or larger, which have a greater likelihood of redevelopment under the Commercial Residential (CR) zones, should strive to provide a minimum of 35 percent green cover.
+Properties smaller than 2.5 acres should strive for 35 percent green cover however, the Plan recognizes the challenges faced by smaller properties under redevelopment.